 • Load: Distributes traffic based on the detected load at a GLB Location.
 The Traffic Manager determines load by using health monitors to measure the time it takes to receive a response for a request sent to the GLB Location.
 In other words, the load value is the measured round-trip time (in milliseconds) for data packets sent to the GLB Location.
+Whenever a round-trip time of less than 50ms is measured, the Traffic Manager instead uses a load value of 50 to ensure that similarly-local locations are treated equivalently.

-You can override this mechanism and influence load balancing decisions by programmatically setting specific load values for each GLB Location through the Traffic Manager's SOAP API.
-Use the GLB.Service.setLoad() function to declare a load value for each location.
-The Traffic Manager instead uses these values when making traffic distribution decisions.
+You can override this mechanism and influence load balancing decisions by programmatically setting specific load values for each GLB Location.
+To do this, use either the Traffic Manager's SOAP API or create an external program monitor.
+Through these methods, the Traffic Manager instead uses the values set when making traffic distribution decisions.

+For the SOAP API method, use the GLB.Service.setLoad() function to declare a load value for each location.
 To disable the SOAP API and return load reporting to the GLB Location's health monitors, set a load value of 0.